France-ioi/taskgrader/docs/writing.md

 The testing tool `stdGrade` will automatically understand how to evaluate these solutions.

 *This example can be found in the `examples/taskRunner` folder.*

+## Solution checker example: reading the solution source

+In this task, the checker grades the solution source code.

+For this example, the checker counts the number of characters of the solution (excluding comment lines and whitespaces), and gives a lower grade if the solution source is too long.
+(Of course it gives a grade of 0 if the solution doesn't output the correct answer.)

+In order to have the checker be able to read the solution source, we use the `addFiles` key of its `runExecution` params; this key allows to add any file in the working folder during an execution.
+Here, it adds to the checker execution an access to the solution source, stored in file `solution`.
+The checker can then read this file, along with the test case files, to accordingly grade the solution.

+Here, we modify the key `defaultChecker` in order to add the file, like this:

+    "defaultChecker": {
+        "compilationDescr": {
+            "language": "python2",
+            "files": [{
+                "name": "checker.py",
+                "path": "$TASK_PATH/tests/gen/checker.py"
+                }],
+            "dependencies": []},
+        "compilationExecution": "@defaultToolCompParams",
+        "runExecution": {
+            "memoryLimitKb": 131072,
+            "timeLimitMs": 60000,
+            "useCache": true,
+            "stdoutTruncateKb": -1,
+            "stderrTruncateKb": -1,
+            "addFiles": [{
+                "name": "solution",
+                "path": "@solutionPath",
+                "content": "@solutionContent"
+                }],
+            "getFiles": []}}
+    }

+You can test the task by running, from the task folder:

+* `taskstarter.py test` for the normal test, which will check each solution has the expected grade
+* `taskstarter.py testsol tests/gen/sol-ok-c.c` for a good and short solution getting the perfect grade of 100 (right answer, less than 60 characters)
+* `taskstarter.py testsol tests/gen/sol-long-c.c` for a solution too long getting a grade of 93 (right answer, more than 60 characters)
+* `taskstarter.py testsol tests/gen/sol-bad-c.c` for a bad solution getting a grade of 0 (wrong answer)

+*This example can be found in the `examples/taskSolchecker` folder.*